How to Increase Search Visibility with Passage Indexing

-What is passage indexing?
+What is passage ranking?

 “We’ve recently made a breakthrough in ranking and are now able to not just index web pages, but individual passages from the pages.” – Google